simonetoo/captcha/README.md

 ## Introduction

-An captcha component for laravel5 applications.
+A simple captcha component for laravel5 applications.

 ## Requirements
 1. PHP >= 5.5